Komorebi-AI/komorebi-ai.github.io/research.md

 ---
 layout: page
-title: Selected projects
+title: Research projects
 # subtitle: Data Scientist and PhD Student
 ---

-- Cite industrial papers and projects
+Komorebi AI is firmly committed to the use of the most advanced existing technologies and the creation of innovative scientific research in Machine Learning and Data Science.